-Use social media to prove how skilled you are and to demonstrate your knowledge, aligned with what you tell potential employers in your resume.
+Use social media to prove how skilled you are and to demonstrate your knowledge.

 Increasingly, employees at all levels in an organization need to be able to communicate clearly via keyboard.
 Their jobs require the ability to coherently present ideas in writing using good spelling and grammar.

-Online, we see communications skills demonstrated (or not) in LinkedIn Groups, Facebook, Google+, and other social media discussions and professional forums.
+Online, we see communications skills demonstrated (or not) in LinkedIn Groups, Facebook, Twitter, and other social media discussions and professional forums.

 Act like a grown-up when participating in social media using your professional name.